SalamanderXing/faithful-agent/README.md

 Try executing a task such as:

-`Fix the file main.js and write the fixed code to main_fixed.js`
+_Fix the file main.js and write the fixed code to main_fixed.js_

+The model will generate a plan which you can execute.
+Notice the plan includes spawning another Agent in this case.

 <img src="./fix.png" alt="Faithful Agent Example" max-width="600" style="border-radius: 20px;">

 ## About the Model